govfresh/govfresh.github.io/_thoughts/2022-03-10-hacking-open-data-day-2022.md

 * list of the subagencies (if any)
 * latest published Federal Register documents

+While playing with the data, it would be great to see National Archives and the Federal Register update the agency logos and standardize the descriptions.
+Many images are missing or of poor quality, and the agency descriptions could be better scripted.

 Going forward, we'll use [USA.GovFresh](https://usa.govfresh.com) as a place to build together and learn about government in the context of coding and public data.

 If you have ideas for us, add them to the [GitHub issues queue](https://github.com/govfresh/usa/issues).